-Unless supervised by a staff member, all students must report to the media center (library) by 2:40 pm or 1:40 pm on Early Release days.
-Any student found outside of the media center (anywhere else in the building) will face disciplinary action.
-Students will need to be picked-up and or leave the library by 4:00 pm.
-Unless supervised by a staff member, any student in the building after 4:00 pm will be considered trespassing.
+Unless supervised by a staff member, all students must exit the building by 2:40 pm or 1:00 pm on Early Release days.
+Any student found anywhere in the building (after 2:40PM/1:00PM) will face disciplinary action.
+Unless supervised by a staff member, any student in the building after 3:00 pm will be considered trespassing.